MurderFromMars/xero-toolkit-open/README.md

-# 🛠️ Xero Toolkit Open
+# 🛠️ CyberXero Toolkit - A Fork of the XeroLinux Toolkit

 A GTK4 GUI application for managing system tools, configurations, and customizations on **any Arch-based distribution**.